MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-scan.md

 **Pre-Scan Results**

-When you open the Pre-Scan Results Excel sheet you will see it is populated with the following columns/information.
+When you open the Pre-Scan Results Excel sheet, you will see it is populated with the following columns/information.

 ![Scan report fails](media/mover-prescan-excel.png)

-In order to populate these columns we will take the data from the ScanSummaryReport file that was generated in the zip file.
+In order to populate these columns, we will take the data from the ScanSummaryReport file that was generated in the zip file.

 1. Open the ScanSummaryReport file and then copy the following columns into your Pre-Scan results sheet.